NiteshChaudhari-exe/CrazySnake/README.md

 5. Open a Pull Request

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+Copyright (c) 2025 CrazySnake

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...

 ## Acknowledgments
 - Pygame community for the excellent gaming library